HymnSite.com's Suggested Hymns

 Tune: MARION, Meter: SM with Refrain

-When we are pure in heart, we are free from moral fault or guilt to our very core.
-But the Word also tells us that all our righteousness is as filthy rags.
+The pure in heart are free from moral fault or guilt to their very core, but the Word tells us that all our righteousness is as filthy rags.
 So how can we ever be pure?
 How can we ever see God?
 Through the purifying power of salvation in Jesus Christ!
-When we accept Christ into our hearts and keep our focus only on Him, unmixed with other desires and distractions that separate us from God, then Christ can cleanse us and make us pure.
-And then, what a time of rejoicing there will be.
-Indeed, being pure in heart, we shall see God!
+When we accept Christ into our hearts and keep our focus only on Him, then Christ can cleanse us and make us pure, unmixed with other desires and distractions that separate us from God.
+Then what a time of rejoicing there will be.
+Indeed, having been made pure in heart, we shall see God for eternity!

 1. Rejoice, ye pure in heart;